harshmunshi/harshmunshi.github.io/index.md

 In this example we will make a simple classifier which can clasify multiple classes, in this case we choose two, say running and punching.
 Download couple of thousand images, 1000 for running and 1000 for punching.
 Now the most important part is to split the data according to the number of classes.
 Let's go stepwise:

-# Step 1
+# Step 1: Setup

-Make a directory and create a data directory under that.
+Make a directory and create a data directory under that:

 ```
 $ mkdir new_model && cd new_model